alan-carroll/auditory-data-suite/README.md

 - `demo/img/demo_num.png`
 - `demo/data/`

-### Voronoi tessellation and boundary editing
+### Voronoi tessellation and boundary editing GUI

 In auditory cortical maps, each point on the cortical surface is assumed to have the characteristics of the closest sampled penetration.
 A voronoi tessellation is generated from the map electrode x/y data.
-To prevent outer edges extending to infinity, an initial set of border points is automatically generated around the perimeter of the map (and their corresponding polygons ignored):
+To prevent outer edges extending to infinity, an initial set of border points is automatically generated around the perimeter of the map (and their corresponding polygons ignored:

 ![Initial set of automatic border points around voronoi tessellation](resources/img/demo_prevor.png)

 In most real datasets you will still want to add or trim a few border points manually to keep the outer polygons reasonably shaped.

-**Controls:**
+**Voronoi Picker GUI Controls:**
 - Interaction menu / toolbar: switch between Add, Move, Delete, and Pan modes
 - A / M / D / P: keyboard shortcuts for those interaction modes
 - Move and Delete modes: hover near a buffer point to target it with a ring